codiga/.github/profile/README.md

 <h2 align="center"> 📜 About us </h2>

 Codiga mission is to help developers write better code, faster.
-This repository is a placeholder that contains information about the project and is a placeholder for bugreports and general information about the product.
+This repository is a placeholder that contains information about the project and is a placeholder for bugreports and general information about the organization.

 <br/><br/>